Python

 Publications - decision support systems, operating systems, numerical solutions of partial differential equations.

-Participated in different Python, Java, and C++ forums and mailing lists.
-Moderated The NYC Design Patterns Study Group and posted summaries of the discussions.
+Moderated the NYC Design Patterns Study Group, where I posted summaries of the discussions.

 View comments.